tomjaguarpaw/H2/posts/bluefin-versus-oop.md

 * Ömer, for writing the original article

-* Enes Bayram, for [suggesting the approach of this article on Haskell Reddit](https://old.reddit.com/r/haskell/comments/1fzy3fa/oop_is_not_that_bad_actually/lr55hko/)
+* Enis Bayramoğlu, for [suggesting the approach of this article on Haskell Reddit](https://old.reddit.com/r/haskell/comments/1fzy3fa/oop_is_not_that_bad_actually/lr55hko/)